spacecatpixel/lokidocs/docs/Lokinet/Guides/Install.md

 ###1.
 Set up Non-root User

 Best practice when running a public server is to not run your software as the root user.
-We will create a non-root user to our VPS by running the following command.
+We will create a non-root user to our server by running the following command.

 `sudo adduser <username>`

 Replacing `<username>` with a name you will log-in with.
-For this user-guide we will use snode as our username.
+For this user-guide we will use `lokitestnet` as our username.

+If you use the same username the command will look like:

 `sudo adduser lokitestnet`

-The terminal will prompt you for a new password for our newly created user.
+Once ran the terminal will prompt you for a new password for your newly created user.
 Use a different password to the root password.

 Once the password has been set, the terminal will prompt for a few details about the individual running the user.
 You can hit enter through each of the inputs as the details are not important for the purposes of accessing Lokinet.